The California Secure Choice Retirement Savings Program

-Nearly 7 million California workers will be automatically enrolled in a retirement savings account Secure Choice under legislation Gov. Jerry Brown signed Thursday in an attempt to address growing fears that many workers will be financially unprepared to retire.
+Nearly 7 million California workers will be automatically enrolled in a retirement savings account Secure Choice in an attempt to address growing fears that many workers will be financially unprepared to retire.

 The legislation creates a state-run retirement program for workers who don’t have an employer-sponsored plan, many of them working in lower-wage positions.
 It requires employers to automatically enroll their workers and deduct money from each paycheck, though workers can opt out or set their own savings rate.
 The account could also be carried from job to job.

 The bill would require the opt-out form disseminated by the Employment Development Department to be used to create an option for employees to elect to opt out of the program, as specified.
 The bill would, commencing 6 months after the program is ready to proceed, require the Employment Development Department to assess a penalty on any eligible employer that fails to make the program available to eligible employees, as specified.
 The bill also would make a statement of legislative findings.
 The bill would provide that the state would have no liability for the payment of the benefits under the program, as specified.